Area Status: Open

 At a Glance

-From Portland, take US Hwy I-84 east of Cascade Locks 10 miles to Starvation Creek Trailhead exit 55.
+From Portland, OR take US Hwy I-84 east of Cascade Locks 10 miles to Starvation Creek Trailhead exit 55.
 From Hood River, take I-84 west to Wyeth exit 51, turn around, and drive back on the US Hwy I-84 east 3 miles to access Starvation Creek Trailhead exit 55.
 See: Starvation Creek State Park.

 To access to south end of this trail, see Mt Defiance South Trailhead.